DFE-Digital/npq-registration/docs/data_model.md

 ## 1. Introduction

 This document provides an overview of the data model for the NPQ application.
 It details the primary entities, their relationships, and the data flow within the application.
-This model is essential for developers, database administrators, and stakeholders to understand how data is structured, stored, and retrieved.
+This model is essential for developers and stakeholders to understand how data is structured, stored, and retrieved.

 ## 2. Purpose of the Data Model